Hummingbird Mint, Orange Hummingbird Mint

 Agastache aurantiaca (A.Gray) Lint & Epling is the correct and accepted scientific name for this species of Agastache.
 It was named and described as such by Harold LeRoy Lint and Carl Clawson Epling in American Midland Naturalist in 1945.
 It was first named Cedronella aurantiaca by Asa Gray and described in Proceedings of the American Academy of Arts and Sciences in 1886.

 The genus, Agastache J.Clayton ex Gronov., was first described by John Clayton and Johan Frederik Gronovius in Flora Virginia in 1762.
-Plants of the World Online by Kew lists 22 accepted species of Agastache, which is the same as the 2013 version of The Plant List.
-The Plant List hasn’t been maintained since 2013, so Kew launched Plants of the World Online in 2017.
+Plants of the World Online by Kew lists 22 accepted species of Agastache as of 11-29-20 when I am updating this page.

 I bought my Agastache aurantiaca ‘Apricot Sprite’ from Wildwood Greenhouse on June 7 (2018).
 I bought three plants so they would nicely fill in an area on the left side of the porch on the north side of the house.